budgiedownunder/maze/src/rust/maze_wasm/README.md

 The `maze_wasm` crate is written in `Rust` and defines the Web Assembly library for defining and solving mazes in consumer applications that support Web Assembly (WASM).

-The crate uses `wasm-pack` to generate a JavaScript API wrapper `maze_wasm.js` to the WASM.
+The crate uses `wasm-pack` to generate a JavaScript API wrapper `maze_wasm.js` to the WASM, and uses `cargo` to build the general Web Assembly `maze_wasm.wasm` for use outside of JavaScript.

 ## Getting Started